joaomrsouza/better-extension-manager/README.md

 #### Other Commands

+- `Remove Global Extensions from Workspace`: Removes all the extensions in `global` user setting from the `workspace` workspace setting.
 - `Define Default Extensions`: Sets a list of the current enabled extensions to the `default` user setting.
 - `Restore Default Extensions`: Install all extensions listed on the `default` user setting, while **uninstall** any other extensions that are installed.
 - `Create Global Environment`: Sets a list of the current enabled extensions to the `environments` user setting with the given name for the environment.